Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

 ### Column names and transforming the variable names

-I named the column corresponding to the y.txt file activity.
+I named the column corresponding to the data from the y.txt file activity.
-I named the column corresponding to the subject.txt file subject.
+I named the column corresponding to the data from the subject.txt file subject.
 The remaining variables were labeled according to the names given in features.txt.

-The names given in features were than converted to more meaningful names using the following:
+The names given in features were then converted to more meaningful names using the following:

 - I decided that explicitly mentioning the time domain was not necessary.